6 Great Manufacturing Website Design Examples

 Simply clicking the drop downs reveals technical specifications and performance metrics that can be easily viewed and tucked away by another click.
 There is also an option to download technical data sheets, which are helpful for website visitors in highly technical industries who need offline access to product information.

-There's something to be said for proven expertise–and when it comes to designing and marketing websites for manufacturers, we're proud of our reputation for delivering results.
+There's something to be said for proven expertise–and when it comes to designing websites and marketing for manufacturers, we're proud of our proven reputation for delivering measurable business results.

-Here at DBS, we have over 23 years of experience designing and developing high-performance industrial B2B websites for world-class brands, including Methods Machine Tools, Kao Collins, and Big Ass Fans.
+Here at DBS, we have over 25 years of experience designing and developing high-performance manufacturing websites for world-class brands, including Methods Machine Tools, Kao Collins, and Big Ass Fans.

-Click below to schedule a quick call and get a customized quote for your website redesign project.
-The sooner we launch your new site, the sooner you'll be positioned to generate more leads and traffic.
+We offer a free website audit and customized quote for your website redesign project.
+The sooner we launch your new site, the sooner it can generate more leads and traffic for your manufacturing business.